Exploring Generalizable Distillation for Efficient Medical Image Segmentation: Proposed Method

-Generally, in MIS tasks, deep network structure plays an important role for sufficient semantic information extraction.
-Therefore, shallow student networks usually perform unsatisfactory than the complicated teacher networks, especially on cross-domain datasets.
-To transfer this precious knowledge from teacher to student, a direct idea to build the bridge is to enforce the spatial and dimensional feature alignment of the teacher and student.
-However, rough feature alignment (\emph{i.e.} interpolation between feature maps of different spatial sizes) leads to semantic information loss, and hence the performance of the student model is limited \cite{b19,b23}.
-Meanwhile, the generalizable ability of student models is often overlooked.
-To this end, we jointly take these two factors into account, in order to achieve high-performance and generalizable improvements of the student networks.
-Benefiting from the predesignated MSAN, the features of these two models are aligned in a consistent domain-invariant pattern.
-To further investigate the generalizable knowledge representation, we propose a Dual Contrastive Graph Distilltaion (DCGD) schema.
-It is worth noting that in DCGD, the contrastive graphs implicitly introduce more knowledge about the data distribution than the representation of a single sample, which could bring more generalization and robustness.
-Specifically, the sample $X$ is firstly augmented by various tricks (\emph{i.e.} Random Cutout, Sobel Filter, Gaussian noise, Gaussian blur), which expressed as: $X\longmapsto \mathbb{X} =\left \{ \hat{x}, x_{1},x_{2},\dots ,x_{i}\right \} $, where $\hat{x}$ represents the original anchor sample and $x_{i}$ denotes the i$-th$ augmented sample.
-For anchor sample and each augmented sample, there are different contrastive couplings composed as $\mathcal{C} = \left \{ (\hat{x}, x_{1}), (\hat{x}, x_{2} ),\cdots, (\hat{x}, x_{i} )\right \}$.
-We feed the $\mathbb{X}$ into the both models (\emph{i.e.} teacher and student) simultaneously and construct two implicit contrastive graphs to represent the generalizable knowledge.
+Specifically, the input medical image is augmented by various tricks (\emph{i.e.} Random Cutout, Sobel Filter, Gaussian noise, Gaussian blur), expressed as: $X\longmapsto \mathbb{X} =\left \{ \hat{x}, x_{1},x_{2},\dots ,x_{i}\right \} $, where $\hat{x}$ represents the original anchor sample and $x_{i}$ denotes $i$ $th$ augmented sample.
+For the anchor sample and each augmented sample, there are different contrastive couplings, expressed as $\mathcal{C} = \left \{ (\hat{x}, x_{1}), (\hat{x}, x_{2} ),\cdots, (\hat{x}, x_{i} )\right \}$.
+We feed the $\mathbb{X}$ into both models (\emph{i.e.} teacher and student) simultaneously and construct two implicit contrastive graphs to represent the generalizable knowledge.
 As shown in Fig.~\ref{fig:DCGD}, our DCGD schema consists of two sub-distillation methods: (i) the intra-coupling Contrastive Graph Distillation and (ii) the inter-coupling Contrastive Graph Distillation.